CyrylG/CV/README.md

 - Marking work under strict time pressure

 ## Skills

-Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.

-Consider skills relevent to software development.
-Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
-Good examples clearly explain the impact you've had.

-Here's an example

 #### Problem solving

 I have always had a strong analytical mind set which I am constantly developing.
 From UKMT maths challenges during secondary school to a challenging engineering degree and finally to Makers Academy.
 At Makers Academy I focussed my problem solving skills on software developing which has quickly become my passion.
 At Makers Academy I enhanced my skills with Object-Oriented Programming (OOP) practices, allowing me to dissect difficult challenges into smaller manageable steps.